OctopusDeploy/docs/docs/administration/authentication-providers/index.md

 ## OAuth 2.0, OpenID Connect and Octopus

-Octopus Deploy has historically used either a session cookie or an API key in each request to identify the calling user to the server APIs.
-To reduce risk this mechanism was not modified with the introduction of the OpenID Connect based authentication providers.
-Instead, we use the OpenID Connect provider to retrieve claims about the user, match those to our internal user records and then issue a session cookie the same way we always have.
+Octopus server has 2 methods for identifying users.
+The first is session cookies, which are returned to the browser after a successful a login and then used in all communications with the server.
+The second is API Keys, which are a shared secret that identify the user.

-So in other words, we are only using the external identity provider to initially verify the user's identity.
-We do not use bearer tokens internally and we therefore do not support token expiration or revokation.
-In time we will look to fully support token based identity management, but the migration to that world will have to be managed carefully to maintain compatibility.
+These mechanisms were not modified with the introduction of the OpenID Connect based authentication providers.
+Octopus uses the external identity provider only to initially verify the user's identity, and then returns a session cookie to the browser, which means OAuth token expiry and revocation are not currently supported.